geoai-lab/DisasterLocDesc/README.md

 The tool used to annotate this dataset is [GALLOC](https://github.com/geoai-lab/GALLOC).

-The public version of this annotated dataset can be downloaded at the link: https://geoai.geog.buffalo.edu/VariousResources/DisasterLocDesc_Data_Public.zip.
-Following the data sharing policy of X/Twitter, the public version does not contain full tweets but contains tweet ID and annotations.
-A private version of this dataset containing full tweets is available upon email requests to the first and corresponding authors.
-Due to the sensitive nature of this dataset (e.g., locations of victims during a disaster), we ask interested researchers to complete a responsible conduct of research training course, such as the one from the Collaborative Institutional Training Initiative (CITI) Program, and show a course completion certificate when requesting this dataset.
+This dataset can be downloaded at the link: https://geoai.geog.buffalo.edu/VariousResources/DisasterLocDesc_Data_Public.zip.
+Following the data sharing policy of X/Twitter, this dataset does not contain full tweets but contains tweet ID and annotations.